 It is no surprise that when the German Peasants’ War broke out in 1524, that wealthy men like Jakob Fugger were accused by the people of corruption and stealing from the poor.
 At one point during that year Jakob had to flee his home in Augsburg because of the threats from protestors.
 Fugger did all that he could to support the nobles trying to put down the revolt, which would only end after 100,000 people were dead.

-When Jakob Fugger died on 30 December 1525, he bequeathed the company to his nephews, leaving them with the assets worth 2,032,652 guilders – a study done in 2016 estimates that the current value of that fortune would be around $400 billion US, or 350 million euros.
+When Jakob Fugger died on 30 December 1525, he bequeathed the company to his nephews, leaving them with the assets worth 2,032,652 guilders – a study done in 2016 estimates that the current value of that fortune would be around $400 billion US, or 350 billion euros.
 The Fugger family has carried on, with several branches still existing – some are nobility, others own business, and a few castles are still under their ownership.